tensorush/tensorush.github.io/content/cso.md

 Apart from becoming a useful tool in any profession, AI has the potential to eliminate all menial work, meaning both unskilled and specialised, largely physical and superficially intellectual.

+Ultimately, the Artificial General Intelligence (AGI) would be able to simulate whole functioning societies of intelligent agents.

+Presumably, the next step towards achieving AGI could be incentivising agents to approximate each other's behaviour by placing them in realistic environments and providing them with human-aligned goals.
+The really hard part would be figuring out how to evaluate the human-alignedness of any given reward function.
+One way of ensuring the generally good-natured behaviour of agents could be to factor the well-being stats of surrounding agents in the reward function.

 ## 3) Quantum Computing

-Crucially, quantum computing has the potential to render obsolete fundamental classical algorithms that almost every digital system is heavily relying on.
+Crucially, quantum computing has the potential to render obsolete many of the fundamental classical algorithms that almost every digital system's security and performance is heavily dependent upon.